daveherrald/scansio-sonar-splunk/README.md

                         server.
 Use --study to specify a study.
 ```

+### View a list of available studies

 Use the --liststudies option to list the studies available at https://scans.io.
-The script first downloads https://scansio/json and parses it for convenient display.
+The script downloads https://scansio/json and parses it for convenient display.
+The output contains the name of the study as well as the unique identifier (uniqid) and the estimated size of the stufy files in gigabytes.

 ```
 $ python ./download.py --liststudies